hazydodo/project-euler-rust/README.md

 ﻿# project-euler-rust
 Solutions to project euler problems.
-DISCLAIMER: NOT the best methods, usually brute force and inefficient.
+This are NOT the best methods to go about this, usually I use brute force and it is very inefficient.